magello-group/machine-learning/README.md

-# machine-learning
+# Machine Learning
-Machine Learning Meetup
+Machine Learning - Meetup

 In this tutorial we will use the following development tools:
  * Python 2.7.x
  * Numpy 1.x
  * OpenCV 2.x

-## installation
+## Installation

 ### Windows